Jets edge Kraken 4-3, clinch second in Central Division

 NOTES

-The Jets had veteran forward Nino Niederreiter back on the ice after he missed the past five games because of skate cut that nicked his Achilles tendon. … Winnipeg forward Morgan Barron left the game in the first period and didn’t return because of a lower-body injury. … Tatar’s goal ended Winnipeg’s shutout streak at 151 minutes 19 seconds.
+The Jets had veteran forward Nino Niederreiter back on the ice after he missed the past five games because of skate cut that nicked his Achilles tendon. … Winnipeg forward Morgan Barron left the game in the first period and didn’t return because of a lower-body injury.
+Bowness said he’ll be evaluated more. … Tatar’s goal ended Winnipeg’s shutout streak at 151 minutes 19 seconds.

 UP NEXT